 Savings in a 529 plan grow free from federal income tax, and withdrawals remain tax-free when used for qualified higher education expenses.
 Additionally, many states mirror the federal 529 plan tax advantages by offering state tax-deferred growth and tax-free withdrawals for qualified higher education expenses.

 Each state that offers a 529 plan determines how its plan is structured and which investment options are offered.
 While many plans allow investors from out of state, there can be significant state tax advantages and other benefits for in-state residents.
 These can include state tax deductions, matching grants, and scholarship opportunities, protection from creditors and exemption from state financial aid calculations.
 Click here to Compare 529 Plans by State.

 Types of 529 Plans

-Savings Plans are different in that your account earnings are based upon the market performance of the underlying investments, which typically consist of mutual funds.
+College savings plans are different in that your account earnings are based upon the market performance of the underlying investments, which typically consist of mutual funds.
 Savings plans may only be administered by states.
-49 states and Washington, D.C. offer a savings plan.
+Forty-nine states and Washington, D.C. offer a savings plan.
 Most 529 savings plans offer a variety of age-based investment options where the underlying investments become more conservative as the beneficiary gets closer to college-age.
 They also offer risk-based investment options where the underlying investments remain in the same fund or combination of funds regardless of the age of the beneficiary.
-In addition, many savings plans offer an FDIC/NCUA insured, money market or guaranteed option designed to protect an investor's principal while providing for some investment growth, while others offer investments in certificates of deposit.
+In addition, many savings plans offer an FDIC/NCUA insured, money market or guaranteed option designed to protect an investor’s principal while providing for some investment growth, while others offer investments in certificates of deposit.